From Legacy to Cloud-Ready: The Business Value of Dockerizing Old Applications

 3. Reduce Operational Costs

-Containers run efficiently on modern infrastructure, often reducing compute costs by 30-50%.
+Containers run efficiently on modern infrastructure, often reducing compute costs by 30 to 50 percent.

 4. Enable Cloud Migration